nagarjunagit19/YadasChallenge1/README.md

 ** Modules Covered:
  - Team Page

 ** Test Report
+ - Test report of all scripts are found in test-output -> index.html
- - Placed a separate document in the project folder (TestReport.xlsx)
+ - Also placed a separate document in the project folder (TestReport.xlsx)